20 Vintage Pics Snapped Before Men Were Conditioned to Not Show Physical Affection

 This post is also available in: Русский ไทย Українська

-Brett and Kate McKay of The Art of Manliness tracked down about 100 vintage male couples photos from the late 19th and early 20th centuries, which show men being physically affectionate with one another.
+Brett and Kate McKay of The Art of Manliness tracked down about 100 vintage male couples photos from the late 19th and early 20th centuries, all of which show men being physically affectionate with one another.

-During the 19th century, McKay says, men regularly formed deep and emotional friendships and bonds that weren’t necessarily sexual even though they used endearing language (like calling one another “my lovely boy”) and physical closeness: some guys regularly held hands, embraced one another from behind, sat on each other’s laps and shared a physical closeness that seems jarring to modern audiences.
+During the 19th century, he says, men regularly formed deep and emotional friendships and bonds that weren’t necessarily sexual even though they used endearing language (like calling one another “my lovely boy”) and physical closeness: some guys regularly held hands, embraced one another from behind, sat on each other’s laps and shared a physical closeness that seems jarring to modern audiences.

 Check out some of our favorite vintage male couples photos below.

 What did you think about these vintage male couples?
 Have they broadened your take on male bonding?
 Let us know.

 This article was originally published on January 28, 2021.
 It has since been updated.